DerMuddyn/checklist_reader/README.md

 ## Disclaimer:

-  Please note, that I am not a programmer whatsoever.
+  Please note, that I am not a software developer whatsoever.
 I just needed this tool to fly in VR and could not find anything that fit my needs.
 So I built something myself.
-  Don't expect clean or beautiful code!
+  **Don't expect clean or beautiful code!**

   **Also, the voice recognition is super early "alpha stage" There are no guaranties that any of this works ;-)**